MichaelUnknown/MPS/README.md

 variants of poker.
 Additionally, there are various card manipulation and query tools built into the CardSet class.

+Working/tested parts of the library:
+- Rank
+- Suit
+- Card
+- CardSet

 ### penum

 Tbd...

+Working/tested parts of the library:
+- None yet

 ## Building